 I gotta believe that some of those complaining about others’ poor driving, must also be driving poorly and the target of others’ complaints.

 Well, here at Radical Candor’s Global Headquarters, we get asked a lot of some version of “How do you talk to people about accepting feedback better?”

 It reminds me a lot of people driving in the rain — they can see clearly when others are messing it up, but it’s sometimes a little bit harder to see it in ourselves.
 Just like driving in the rain, knowing how to receive feedback in the workplace is hard.

 How to Receive Feedback

-Personally, I’m terrible at taking feedback in some circumstances and really good at it in others.
+Personally, I’m terrible at receiving feedback in some circumstances and really good at it in others.

 So what can we learn from this?
 Am I just some super defensive guy, or am I pretty normal?

-We wrote a blog post awhile back on how to ask for feedback.
-I won’t rehash that article here because I want to focus more here on the mindset of receiving feedback versus the tactics of asking for it.
+We wrote a blog post a while back on how to ask for feedback.
+I won’t rehash that article here because I want to focus more on the mindset of receiving feedback versus the tactics of asking for it.

 Of course, it’s impossible to never get surprised by feedback, and we must all work on getting ourselves into a mode when feedback is offered, but I think that starting to more frequently ask for feedback helps you get the feedback you need and helps you get it with the right mindset to be able to truly hear it and take it on board.

 In our article about how to get feedback, we talk about listening with the intent to understand and not respond… or cross-examine.
 How you react in the split second someone starts to give you critical feedback is a crucial moment.